r-lidar/rlas/README.md

 R package to read and write `.las` and `.laz` binary files used to store LiDAR data.

 `rlas` relies on a modified version of `LASlib` and `LASzip` that were modified to be compatible with `R`.
 The library can therefore be compiled into `R` without any complaints from `R CMD check`.
 It enables R users to read and write binary files commonly used to store LiDAR data.
 LAS version 1.0 to 1.4 are supported.
-Point data record format 0,1,2,3,6,7,8 are supported.

 ```r
 library(rlas)